Travel guide

 • Traditional roaming: fixed daily rate even if you barely use data, speed often limited to 3G, surprise bills upon return.

-• PuraSim eSIM for Panama: you only pay for what you contract, full local data at maximum available speed, activation in 5 minutes from anywhere.
+• PuraSim eSIM for Panama: you only pay for what you contract, full local data at the maximum available speed, activation in 5 minutes from anywhere.

 In addition, with an eSIM, you can keep your original phone number active to receive calls and SMS, as the eSIM operates in a separate virtual slot.
 You don't have to choose between local connectivity and your usual number.